-Blackpool v Millwall
+Blackpool drop to League One after Millwall loss

 Post update

-Attempt missed.
-Keshi Anderson (Blackpool) header from the centre of the box is too high.
-Assisted by CJ Hamilton with a cross.
+Attempt blocked.
+Scott Malone (Millwall) right footed shot from the centre of the box is blocked.
+Assisted by Oliver Burke.

 Post update